Tianwen-Zhao/Tianwen-Zhao.github.io/_pages/about.md

 # 🧑‍🎓 About Me
 + Chengdu Jincheng College Undergraduate student in Accounting（The School's only signature program), National Scholarship and President's Special Scholarship in 2021.
 + My research interests include **spatial econometrics, applied mathematics, regional economics, financial mathematical modelling**, etc.
-+ Publications in related fields have been submitted and published in **EI INDEX, SCOUPS, GOOGLE_SCHOLAR, CNKI_SCHOLAR** and other databases.
++ Publications in related fields have been submitted and published in **EI INDEX, SCOPUS, GOOGLE_SCHOLAR, CNKI_SCHOLAR** and other databases.

 # 🔥 Recent News
 - 2023.10-2024.03: Under Review ~ **Soft Science Research Project of Sichuan Province (23RKX0351).
 Funded paper "Study on the optimal path of emergency material distribution in 5G network environment for delivery vehicles and UAV" SCI Journals Fluctuation and Noise Letters（JCR Q3）"**.

 - 2024.03: Accepted ~ **Soft Science Research Project of Sichuan Province (23RKX0351).
 Funded paper "Credit Risk Analysis of Micro and Small Enterprises Based on Big Data - A Big Data-Driven Logistic Regression Model Based on Bank Credit Records" was published on 7 July 2024 in the International Conference on Applied Statistics.
-Logistic Regression Modelling of Bank Credit Records"** published in the 7th International Symposium on Big Data and Applied Statistics, 2024.**(EI Index，SCOUPS)**
+Logistic Regression Modelling of Bank Credit Records"** published in the 7th International Symposium on Big Data and Applied Statistics, 2024.**(EI Index，SCOPUS)**

 - 2023.10: By the **Soft Science Research Project of Sichuan Province (23RKX0351); Basic Scientific Research Operating Expenses of China Earthquake Administration Research Institute and National Research Institute for Natural Disaster Prevention and Control of the Ministry of Emergency Management (IS202236328); and Wuhan Gravity and Solid Tide National Field Scientific Observatory Open Fund (WHYWZ202208).** Combination of Mathematical Models for Microseismic Source Localisation Based on Multi-Objective Ant-Lion Optimisation Algorithm" was published in Journal of Geodesy and Geodynamics, **(Peking University Chinese Core Journals，JST, Pж(AJ), CSCD, WJCI, IF: 1.537)**.

 - 2023.07: By the **Soft Science Project of Sichuan Science and Technology Department (2023JDR0271).
-Funded paper "Gasoline Octane Loss Prediction Model Based on XGboost-GBDT Combined Prediction"** was published in the Seventh International Conference on Computers, Software and Modelling (ICCSM), 2023.**(EI Index，SCOUPS)**
+Funded paper "Gasoline Octane Loss Prediction Model Based on XGboost-GBDT Combined Prediction"** was published in the Seventh International Conference on Computers, Software and Modelling (ICCSM), 2023.**(EI Index，SCOPUS)**

 - 2022.03：By the **Project of Sichuan Animation Research Centre, a key research base of social sciences in Sichuan Province (Project No. DM202125)**.
 The fund-sponsored paper entitled "*Study on the Synergistic Development Path and Countermeasures of Sichuan Animation Industry and Regional Economy*" was published in *Inner Mongolia Science Technology & Economy.
 (IF=0.189)